 Bed bug infestations have become more common over the last forty years due to a decreased use of pesticides in the United States.
-As travel and trade with foreign countries has increased, the number of bed bug outbreaks in the United States has begun to rise.
-Bed bugs are small and can be hard to detect, and this combined with their fast breeding rate can lead to large infestations in a short amount of time for unsuspecting home owners.
+As travel and trade with foreign countries have increased, the number of bed bug outbreaks in the United States has begun to rise.
+Bed bugs are small and can be hard to detect, and this combined with their fast breeding rate can lead to large infestations in a short amount of time for unsuspecting homeowners.

 Our Bed Bug Control Process

 Bed Bug Inspection